 - As explained in the PRODOC, the JP adopted the so-called "Montevideo Strategy" for the implementation of the Regional Gender Agenda within the framework of the 2030 Agenda.
-The social organization of care services is a key element of said strategy, as it recognizes existing flaws, inequalities and imbalances and their consequences in terms of the gap between men and women, among women with different socioeconomic levels and among countries and territories. - The gender approach is present in all the JP activities: it is expressed in the cycle of the public policies for which technical assistance is offered at the provincial level; in the content of training activities and the design of instructive materials; in the topics addressed by studies and surveys; and in the set of indicators considered in questionnaires to collect information as well as in systems for its management. - The communication strategy, both at a general JP level and every piece developed to disseminate the different activities, incorporates the gender approach. - The Ministry on Women, Genders and Diversity is the government partner for many JP activities.
-Likewise, the other government agencies involved, either at the national level and the provinces, work from a gender perspective.
+The social organization of care services is a key element of said strategy, as it recognizes existing flaws, inequalities and imbalances and their consequences in terms of the gap between men and women, among women with different socioeconomic levels and among countries and territories. - The gender approach was present in all the JP activities: it was expressed in the cycle of the public policies for which technical assistance is offered at the provincial level; in the content of training activities and the design of instructive materials; in the topics addressed by studies and surveys; and in the set of indicators considered in questionnaires to collect information as well as in systems for its management. - The communication strategy, both at a general JP level and every piece developed to disseminate the different activities, incorporated the gender approach. - The Ministry on Women, Genders and Diversity was the government partner for many JP activities.
+Likewise, the other government agencies involved, either at the national level and the provinces, work from a gender perspective. - Civil society organizations that work on care issues with a gender approach have carried out some activities and/or participated in events organized by the JP. - The participation of women in the different JP governance mechanisms is outstanding.